kskvarci/functions-private-network/README.md

 In order to deploy examples in this article you will need:
 - An Azure Subscription and an account with Contributor level access
 - Access to a Bash (Linux machine or WSL on Windows)
-- Access to Azure DevOps (if you choose to impliment any of the pipelines)
+- Access to Azure DevOps (if you choose to implement any of the pipelines)
-## Architecture
+## Architecture and Composable Deployment Code
 ### Virtual Network Foundation
 #### Implementation
 ![](images/networking-foundation.png)